What is Sea Moss?

 Ocean-farmed Chondrus Crispus

-While not as nutritionally dense, there are sustainble farming practices that grow Sea Moss out in the ocean.
+While not as nutritionally dense, there are sustainable farming practices that grow Sea Moss out in the ocean.

 When ocean-farmed, Sea Moss can be harvested once a month.
 This matters because wildcrafted Sea Moss (Chondrus Crispus specifically) is more seasonal, which is a factor in pricing and makes it more susceptible to over-wildcrafting.